dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Old behavior**

-Prior to EF Core 3.0, `string` and `byte[]` key properties could be used without explicitly setting a non-null value.
+Before EF Core 3.0, `string` and `byte[]` key properties could be used without explicitly setting a non-null value.
 In such a case, the key value would be generated on the client as a GUID, serialized to bytes for `byte[]`.

 **New behavior**